Fractals - Marginal Analysis of the Koch Snowflake

 Intro

-For some time now I have pondered on the fractal, particularly the development of the Koch Snowflake fractal, (seen below), I have noticed how it uncannily demonstrates many of the key features of economic theory.
+For some time now, I have pondered the fractal, particularly the development of the Koch Snowflake fractal (seen below).
+I have noticed how it uncannily demonstrates many of the key features of economic theory.

-Could it be that the economy - as we experience it - is a fractal?
+Is the economy - as we experience it - a fractal?
 Is it that the fractal can be understood as an economy?

 The following is the first in a series of insights I have found within the fractal: